-Financial frauds and scams have always been around but they are now more advanced than ever due to the internet and there is no such thing as too careful when it comes to your finances.
-One hasty decision can make you lose thousands of dollars and that is exactly what scammers will try to do.
+Financial fraud and scams are now more advanced than ever due to the internet and there is no such thing as being too careful when it comes to your finances.
+One hasty decision can make you lose thousands of dollars, which is exactly what scammers will try to do.
 They will try to put you into a panicked condition and then tell you to pay them.

 It is possible you will receive either a phone call, email, or mail in your mailbox from the CRA but even then there are ways to figure out if it is a legitimate call from the CRA or a scam.
 First of all, the CRA will never ask for immediate online payment through an e-transfer or any other currency such as bitcoin, or gift cards.
 If you get any type of message from the CRA demanding immediate payment, it is a scam.

 - use aggressive language

 - threaten to arrest you